Roxie-32/laravel-notifications/README.md

 ### Generating Notifications

-Each notification in Laravel is represented by a single class, which is normally stored in the app/Notifications directory.
+Each notification in Laravel is represented by a single class, normally stored in the app/Notifications directory.
 It will be generated when you run the `make:notification` Artisan command:

 ```php
     php artisan make:notification DepositSuccessful